UzairHussain193/75-Days-Data-Science-Challenge/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vulnerability in our portfolio website, please help us by responsibly disclosing it to us.
+If you believe you have found a security vulnerability in our 75 days data science learning, please help us by responsibly disclosing it to us.
 We take all security concerns seriously.

 **Please do not create public GitHub issues for security vulnerabilities.** Instead, kindly report it privately by sending an email to [uzairhussain193@gmail.com](mailto:uzairhussain193@gmail.com).

 ## Supported Versions

-This security policy applies to the latest version of our portfolio website.
+This security policy applies to the latest version of our github repo.

 ## Responsible Disclosure Guidelines